lrtsuser/LRTS/README.md

 #### Specify example project for the artifact

 We will use one of the evaluated projects, `activemq`, to walk through the general functionlity of the artifact.
 Go to `const.py`, locate variable `PROJECTS`, comment out the other projects in `PROJECTS` except `ACTIVEMQ`.

 ### Collect more builds from evaluated projects

+We need valid GitHub API token to query some build data from GitHub.
+Before running the artifact, please follow the [official documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to get a GitHub API token.
+Put your token into the `token_pool.py`.

 To collect data (e.g, test report, log, metadata) of more PR builds from the evaluated projects, run the following: